kant/hdp-search-spark-recommender/README.md

 | urllib2 | DSX Local and all nodes of HDP cluster |
 | solrcloudpy | DSX Local and all nodes of HDP cluster |

 The plugins can be installed using the pip command.
-Example :
+Example:

 ```
 $ pip install numpy